ericmjl/art-of-effective-scientific-communication/slides.md

 # space & time

+## details matter

-The details matter: take charge, experiment, and design your environment to fit your needs.
+Take charge, experiment, and design your environment to fit your needs.

 ## spaces